yuja/jj/docs/config.md

 The `jj fix` command allows you to efficiently rewrite files in complex commit graphs with no risk of introducing conflicts, using tools like `clang-format` or `prettier`.
-The tools run as subprocesses that take file content on standard input and repeat it, with any desired changes, on standard output.
+The tools run as subprocesses that take a file content on standard input and repeat it, with any desired changes, on standard output.

+This enables the command to format many versions of the same file concurrently and without touching on the working copy.
+The local files are not and must not be used.

 The file is only rewritten if the subprocess produces a successful exit code.

+### Configuration

+Tools are defined in a table where the keys are arbitrary identifiers and the values have the following properties:
+ - `command`: The arguments used to run the tool.
+The first argument is the path to an executable file.
+Arguments can contain these variables that will be replaced:
+   - `$root` will be replaced with the workspace root path (the directory containing the .jj directory).
+   - `$path` will be replaced with the repo-relative path of the file being fixed.
+It is useful to provide the path to tools that include the path in error messages, or behave differently based on the directory or file name.
+ - `patterns`: List of filesets (see: `jj help -k filesets`), determining which files the tool will affect based on their path.
+If this list is empty, no files will be affected by the tool.
+If there are multiple patterns, the tool is applied only once to each file in the union of the patterns.
+ - `enabled`: Enables or disables the tool.
+If omitted, the tool is enabled.
+   This is useful for defining disabled tools in user configuration that can be enabled in individual repositories with one config setting.

+`jj fix` provides the file content anonymously on standard input, but the name of the file being formatted may be important for include sorting or other output like error messages.
+To address this, you can use the `$root` and `$path` in your arguments.

 ### Enforce coding style rules

 Suppose you want to use `clang-format` to format your `*.c` and `*.h` files, as well as sorting their `#include` directives.

-`jj fix` provides the file content anonymously on standard input, but the name of the file being formatted may be important for include sorting or other output like error messages.
-To address this, you can use the `$path` substitution to provide the name of the file in a command argument.

 ```toml
 [fix.tools.clang-format]